 \section{Efficiency of basic control at finite distance from zero}

-We know already that asymptotically the time of motion from the level set $\rho=M$ to the level set $\rho=N$ under control (\ref{approx4}) is $(M-N)(1+o(1))$, if $M,N,$ and $M-N$ are very large.
-Now we show that a nonasymptotical estimate holds: the time of motion $T$ is $O(M-N)$, if $M,N$ and $M-N$ are greater than a constant $C(\underline\omega)$, depending only on parameters ${\underline\omega}=(\omega_1,\dots,\omega_N)$ of our system of oscillators.
-The equation (\ref{T}) might be rewritten in notations of the previous section as
+We already know that asymptotically the time of motion from the level set $\rho=M$ to the level set $\rho=N$ under control (\ref{approx4}) is $(M-N)(1+o(1))$ if $M,N,$ and $M-N$ are very large.
+Now we show that a nonasymptotic estimate holds: the time of motion $T$ is $O(M-N)$, if $M,N$ and $M-N$ are greater than a constant $C(\underline\omega)$ that depends only on parameters ${\underline\omega}=(\omega_1,\dots,\omega_N)$ of our system of oscillators. equation (\ref{T}) could be rewritten using notation of the previous section as

 and this reduces the required estimate to the inequality